nima476/protocol-usart-/README.md

 microcontroller: every microcontroller with usart protocol

-sensor: for this project LM35 but you can use any sensor if you know how to make analog to digital
+sensor: for this project LM35 but you can use any sensor if you know how to make analog to digital converter

+# Getting Started
+in this project we use usart protocol to transmit data from atmega32 to matlab and plot the data in chart from the lm35

+#